 - A no-brainer I do and highly recommend is to have a glass of water with lemon or ACV.
 This jump starts our body systems and gives us a little pep of energy.

-- Getting outside for 15-20 minutes is helpful if you suffer from any mood disorder like anxiety or depression, or if making exercise a habit is crucial to your health in any way.
+- Getting outside for 10-15 minutes is helpful if you suffer from any mood disorder like anxiety or depression, if you have cortisol imbalance, or if making exercise a habit is crucial to your health in any way.
 I have an underactive thyroid and don’t take prescription meds so exercise is a crucial part of my thyroid health regimen.

-- Start to get the next phase of your morning going… start your breakfast, the coffee pot, apply facial, etc.
+- Start to get the next phase of your morning started… put eggs to boil, start coffee, apply facial, etc.

 For physical energy